Evaluating Synthetic Data Generation for Domain Generalization in Fetal Brain MRI Segmentation: Introduction

-Domain shift, or distribution shift, occurs when machine learning (ML) or deep learning (DL) models are trained on one dataset but tested on a different one with significantly varying characteristics.
-In MRI, domain shifts can result from variations in the imaging protocol, differences in the scanner hardware, and manufacturer disparities~\citep{Yan2020}, and in fetal MRI, these parameters largely vary across centers~\citep{kebiri2022through,Xu2024,CICERI2024120603}.
-Fetal MRI poses additional challenges due to the small size of the region of interest and the high variability of brain structures, which change significantly during gestation and due to pathological processes~\citep{Stiles2010, Dubois2020}, creating additional heterogeneity.
-Furthermore, fetal MR images are typically acquired as T2-weighted orthogonal stacks of two-dimensional (2D) slices using fast spin echo sequences, to mitigate motion artifacts.
-Post-processing using super-resolution (SR) reconstruction algorithms is then needed to create a high-resolution three-dimensional (3D) volume~\citep{Rousseau2010,gholipour2010robust,kuklisova-murgasova_reconstruction_2012,tourbier_efficient_2015, ebner_automated_2020}.
-SR algorithms introduce further variability through reconstruction artifacts, use of skull stripping, and differences in image appearance and contrast, adding another layer of domain shift~\citep{xu2023nesvor}.
-These compounded shifts complicate training models that perform well and consistently across different datasets.
-Figure \ref{fig:domain_shifts_ex} illustrates the variability of fetal MR images related to changes in the brain morphology across maturation, acquisition parameters, magnetic field strength, and SR methodology used.
+\looseness=-1 Domain shifts, or distribution shifts --- a mismatch between the distribution of training and testing data --- are quite severe in MRI and stem from differences in scanner hardware, imaging protocols, and reconstruction methods \citep{Yan2020}.
+Fetal MRI exacerbates these challenges as the fetal brain morphology heavily changes during gestation and can be drastically altered by pathological processes~\citep{Stiles2010, Dubois2020}.
+Furthermore, fetal MR images are typically acquired as T2-weighted orthogonal stacks of two-dimensional (2D) slices using fast spin echo sequences to mitigate motion artifacts.
+Post-processing using super-resolution (SR) reconstruction algorithms is then needed to create a high-resolution three-dimensional (3D) volume~\citep{Rousseau2010,gholipour2010robust,kuklisova-murgasova_reconstruction_2012,tourbier_efficient_2015, ebner_automated_2020}, which induces an additional layer of heterogeneity.
+As a result, training models that generalize across these dimensions (Figure~\ref{fig:domain_shifts_ex}) remains challenging~\citep{payette2024multicenter,zalevskyi2025advancesautomatedfetalbrain}.

-Recent results from the FeTA MICCAI challenge, presented by \citet{payette2024multicenter, zalevskyi2025advancesautomatedfetalbrain}, demonstrate that domain shifts significantly degrade model performance when training and testing are done on different clinical datasets.
-The studies highlight substantial performance variability primarily driven by image quality, acquisition site, and super-resolution method, underscoring the critical need to address domain shifts in fetal MRI analysis.